 Although IUCN lists the bighorn sheep as a species of least concern, populations of desert bighorn sheep are less stable.

 Desert bighorns are found in the southwestern U.S. and portions of northern Mexico.
 Their range includes Utah, Nevada, New Mexico, Arizona, and Southern California, including Anza-Borrego Desert State Park, Joshua Tree National Park, and Death Valley National Park.

 Bighorn sheep are grazers.
-They eat all types of grasses and brush and will eat twigs and leaves when necessary.
-In the desert, their diet includes all kinds of cacti, yucca, and fruits.
-They get most of their moisture from the desert plants, but still need to visit water holes every few days during the summer months.
+They eat a variety of grasses and brush and will use their horns to split open cactuses to access the succulent flesh inside.
+They derive most of the moisture in their diet from desert plants, but still need to visit water holes every few days during the summer months.

 Desert bighorn sheep are smaller than their cousins, the Rocky Mountain bighorn sheep.
 Length is about 5 feet, height at the shoulder up to 3.5 feet.
 They weigh 100 to 220 pounds with males larger than females.
 Lifespan is estimated to be between 6 and 15 years.